mdnurulmomen/vaccine-manager/README.md

 ```
 *You're good to go.
 Now you should be able to browse `http://localhost:8000/`*

 ***Note*** : *To get started quickly, please start with register button.
-To see the result you should do registration for multiple users*
+To see the result you should do registration for multiple users and add multiple asset-preferences for each user*

 ## Folders